docs.unity3d.com

 Code transformation

 Burst uses IL Post Processing to automatically transform the code into a function pointer and call.
-For more information, see the documentation on Function pointers.
+For more information, refer to the documentation on Function pointers.

 [BurstCompile]